rileyteige/flight-lessons/Instrument Rating/GPS-Navigation.md

 - To be able to safely isolate a bad satellite and keep RAIM, need _n+3_ so one can be removed.
 - Two ways to lose RAIM: not enough satellites, or potential accuracy error detection.

-#### Explain GPS pre-flight requirements:
-- File using /G equipment type on FAA flight plan form.
-ICAO flight plan has other requirements.
-- Check GPS NOTAMs, if not WAAS-equipped must do RAIM check (FSS w/ ETA, or on-board).
-    - If using GPS SID without WAAS, also request RAIM for departure airport if using FSS.

 #### Explain (Wide-Area Augmentation System) WAAS.
 (IFH 9-32)

 ![IFH Figure 9-29](images/waas-ifh-9-29.png)